HarryHenryGebel/server-configuration/README.md

 ultimate source of time not just for the NTP network, but for most time used all over the world.

-Stratum 1 servers pull their time directly from a reference clock.
+Stratum 1 servers synchronize their time directly from a reference clock.

 Stratum 2 servers synchronize their time by tracking several stratum 1 servers.
 Several stratum 1 sources are necessary to correct for